Exam Board: OCR

 The vision for Physical Education is to secure the best possible experience, learning and outcomes for each young person for whom we have responsibility.

 We aim to provide a Physical Education that delivers:

 - Passion – to promote a healthy active lifestyle and lifelong love of sport.

 - Participation – to provide opportunities to enjoy and commit to sporting activities.

 - Performance – to set appropriate challenges enabling students to reach their potential.

-Please follow this link for the KS3 PE Curriculum Map 2020-21
+Please follow this link for the Curriculum Overview 2021-22

 Please follow this link for examples of our PE Kit.
 Please name every item of your son/daughter’s kit.

 Please click the following link to view Year 7-9 PPE requirements from Spring 2021: PE Spring Term Y7-9 PPE